 - Pumpkin Pie Spice – you can use the pre-packaged mixes you can find in the store (but make sure that you read the label) or make a batch of homemade pumpkin pie spice to ensure that it is sugar-free.
-The classic spices of pumpkin pie are cinnamon, ginger, cloves, and nutmeg.
+The classic spices in a pumpkin pie are cinnamon, ginger, cloves, and nutmeg.

 - Sweetener – feel free to use any powdered sweetener such as Erythritol or Monk Fruit.
 Brown sugar substitute greatly improves the flavor.

-- Eggs – use large and room temperature eggs to bind everything together in a custard-like consistency.
+- Eggs – use large and room-temperature eggs to bind everything together in a custard-like consistency.
 Lightly beat them to ensure they mix properly with the rest of the ingredients.